Danil0v3s/kRacingMonitor/README.md

 - :soon: More robust API

 ### Getting started
-1. Make sure you have MSI Afterburner up and running
+1. Make sure you have iRacing up and running
 2. Download the latest release, run it and start the server
 3. Connect to the websocket using `ws://<your ip>/socket`